VCIP-RGBD/DFormer-Jittor/README.md

 Our implementation is mainly based on the following open-source projects:

 - [Jittor](https://github.com/Jittor/jittor): A deep learning framework.
-- [DFormer](https://github.com/VCIP-RGBD/DFormer): The original PyTorch implementation.
+- [DFormer](https://github.com/VCIP-RGBD/DFormer): The original PyTorch implementat
+ion.
 - [mmsegmentation](https://github.com/open-mmlab/mmsegmentation): A semantic segmentation toolbox.

 Thanks to all the contributors for their efforts!